This is a sample 3-day London itinerary and is meant as a guide to help you plan out your stay to maximize the value of your time.

 You’ll also have the opportunity to eat a traditional British pub on your lunch break.

-When your tour is over, walk around the Tower of London onto the world-famous Tower Bridge to get an amazing view of London and stand on one of the most famous bridges in the world!
+When your tour is over, walk around the Tower of London to get photos of this most iconic location - or even walk across!

 6:30 pm – Covent Garden